 Simply navigate through to your course and jump to the ‘Course Structure’ tab.
 There you’ll get an overview of the subject pathway you need to take to complete your degree.
 This is a great tool for you to plan your study over the next few years to make sure you graduate on time.

 All CSU students are issued with a CSU Card.
 The card has multiple uses, so it’s a good idea to arrange it before you start studying.
 Your CSU Card can be used for:

 - identification on CSU campuses (including entry to exams)

 - dining hall meals for students who live on campus

 - access to buildings (including 24-hour computer labs)

 - access to photocopying, printing and scanning services.

 To order your CSU Card, submit a photo of yourself via the CSU Student Self-Service Portal and let our staff take care of the rest.
 The card will either be sent out to you or you can pick it up on campus, depending on your preference.

 Orientation is our way of welcoming you to CSU.
 Keep an eye out for online and on-campus events to help you transition to study and the wider CSU community.
 It’s a great opportunity for you to explore uni life, make new friends and set yourself up for study success.

-If you ever need assistance with any aspect of your CSU acceptance and enrolment, please don’t hesitate to reach out.
+If you need assistance to accept your offer, or any aspect of your enrolment, please don’t hesitate to reach out.
 We’re here to help.